MeCRO-DEV/Get-X.509-Certificate/README.md

 # Get-X.509-Certificate
 Retrieve X.509 certificate from remote server

 This tool can download the X.509 certificate from remote server and save it to a file in PEM format.
+It can also extract the public key from the remote certificate.

 usage: Get-X509.Cert.ps1 SERVER_NAME [PORT_NUMBER] [-SMTP] [-tv PROTOCOL_VERSION]